ProjectSunday/prism/README.md

 - ~~move store and dispatch to own module~~
 - ~~solidify categories from front to back~~
 - build server.prod.js and webpack.config.prod.js
+- fix bootswatch css issue that makes it load slowly

 ### Installation